What if Christmas wasn’t just an excuse for gluttony?

-This year many of us are forced to celebrate at a different pace than previous years.
+This year, many of us are forced to celebrate at a different pace than in previous years.
 There are few office or work parties.
 Personally, we are not allowed to have our wonderfully large North Central Lighthouse Christmas lunch and giveaway this year.
 Things are very different.

 I understand this.
 I miss our Lighthouse Christmas gathering and the Christmas teas and other events of the season.
 But they are not the cake of Christmas.
 They are just the icing on the cake.
 Not the tree, just the decorations.
 Before I really make a fool of myself with these descriptive images, let me say that there is a core value, a central event that we celebrate.

 And yes, I realize that the Bible doesn’t specifically say to celebrate Christmas.
 It also does not specifically say to celebrate Easter either.
 But you can’t have one without the other.
 You can’t have the rebirth through Jesus if you have no Jesus.
-These are the two greatest events in history and they are worth celebrating and if we do it in a way that brings glory and honor to God, that is a good thing and falls in line with Scripture.
+These are the two greatest events in history, and they are worth celebrating, if we do it in a way that brings glory and honor to God, that is a good thing and falls in line with Scripture.

 The issue isn’t that.
 It is how we celebrate.
 And how we celebrate is based on one thing only.
 Who our master is.

 If we celebrate by getting drunk and indulging our desires; we use Christmas as the excuse for excess.
 We are not honoring the birth of Christ.
 Instead, we are honoring the god of this world.
 Greed, lust, gluttony, and the like rule our hearts.
 We may give with one hand and sin with the other.
 But God wants us to give with both hands.